macrobiotic healing diabetes

 high fibre foods

 Any foods that are high in soluble fibre will bring down blood sugar.
 These include vegetables like celery, greens and sweet potato.
 Whole grains will be much better at controlling blood sugar than refined / processed grains.
 Beans, nuts and seeds all have soluble fibre whilst being low in the GI.
+Be sure to eat foods with their skins to increase fibre.

 When we feel stressed our natural response is to increase blood sugar and blood pressure, so that we can feed our muscles with more energy and oxygen.
 When we feel stressed but are not using up the extra blood sugar through intense physical activity, we need more insulin to bring our blood sugar down again.